Jay C. Smith

 Jay C. Smith (June 5, 1928 - May 12, 2009) was an American high school principal in Pennsylvania who was convicted and sentenced to death in 1986 for the 1979 murder of one of his school's teachers, Susan Reinert, and her two children, Karen and Michael.
 His conviction was overturned by the Supreme Court of Pennsylvania in 1992, based on findings of judicial and prosecutorial misconduct.

+Smith subsequently filed civil suits against those involved in his conviction.
+However, all of them were rejected.
+An appellate court stated, "Our confidence in Smith's convictions for the murder of Susan Reinert and her two children is not the least bit diminished."

 Formative years

 Born on June 5, 1928, Smith grew up during the Great Depression.
 He enlisted with the United States Army as a private in 1946 and rose up through the ranks to become a senior-level officer.
 In 1962, he was awarded the Army Commendation Medal.
 Later commissioned as a lieutenant colonel, he transferred to the United States Army Reserves (Reserves) and was subsequently appointed as unit commander of the 183rd U.S. Army Terminal Station "based on both his qualifications and his demonstrated ability to command," and was described by his superiors as someone who was "unusually dedicated to the Reserve Program with a demonstrated level of high ability and ingenuity in both military and civilian accomplishments."
 During the aftermath of 1972's Hurricane Agnes, he helped to coordinate relief services for flood victims in Pennsylvania.
 In 1972, he was awarded the Navy Unit Commendation "for exceptionally meritorious service," and was a second-time recipient of the Army Commendation Medal in 1974.

 While still a serving officer with the Reserves, he completed his Bachelor of Science degree in education and English in 1972.
 He earned a Master of Science degree at Pennsylvania State University, then completed his Doctor of Education degree at Temple University, in 1974.
 He retired from military service, as a full colonel, in 1976.